amirgambo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A  script that displays all users and their home directories, sorted by users
+A script that creates a file containing the text Best School ending by a new line